vuongducphuong/documentation/content/applications/marketing/social_marketing/essentials/social_campaigns.rst

 .. image:: social_campaigns/quick-add-campaign.png
    :align: center
-   :alt: View of the quick add option for campaigns in Odoo Social Marketing.
+   :alt: View of the quick add option for campaigns in Leansoft Social Marketing.

 Here, the :guilabel:`Campaign Name`, :guilabel:`Responsible`, and :guilabel:`Tags` can be entered.
 When all modifications are complete, click :guilabel:`Add` to add the campaign to the database.